BojanSof/blog/_posts/2025-06-20-WatchFaceReverseEngineering.md

 Typically, such SoCs are manufactured by Chinese companies.
 One such chip is JL7012, manufactured by [JieLi Technology](https://www.zh-jieli.com/).
-More info for one variant of this chip, JL7012F, can be found [yufanchip webpage](https://www.yufanchip.com/audio-bluetooth-chip-jl7012f.html), which seem like a component distributor company.
+More info for one variant of this chip, JL7012F, can be found [yufanchip webpage](https://www.yufanchip.com/audio-bluetooth-chip-jl7012f.html), which seems like a component distributor company.
 The image below shows the block diagram of JL7012F chip, extracted from the datasheet found on yfanchip.

 ![JL7012F Block Diagram](/assets/img/smawf/jl7012f-block-diagram.png)

+> This blog post is purely for educational purposes, without intention to violate the terms of service of the smart watch.
+It would be great if the manufacturers provide watch face editing tools for such watch faces so the users can customize their devices to their likings.
+{: .prompt-warning }

 ## Brief story for the motive